 You and the Coach Want the Same Thing

 Ideally, the coach has the same goals as you.
 The coach wants her to be successful.
 The coach wants her to feel safe and build confidence, so you can say, “Hey, coach.
 I think we have a way.”
 Then, everybody comes together.
 You can try it out and see what happens.
-Usually it’ll be like two, three weeks of coach and kid kind of not having the same agenda and having to work that out.
-But as long as she’s willing to start speaking up, she will get through it.
+Usually it’ll be two, three weeks of coach and kid not having the same agenda and having to work that out, but as long as she’s willing to start speaking up, she will get through it.
 She’s not alone.

-Now, next question comes from Jamie.
+Now, the next question comes from Jamie.
 She said her daughter was on a huge roll getting new skills, overcoming fear, had like four consecutive days of new skills, new skills, new skills.
 She’s a little bit farther into the program than the previous girl we were talking about.
-Then, she hurt her hand.
-She had some kind of arm or hand injury, and so she couldn’t do either of the two skills that she’s been working so hard at regaining confidence on.
-Mom was like,
+Then she hurt her hand.
+She had some kind of arm or hand injury and so she couldn’t do either of the two skills that she’s been working so hard at regaining confidence on.
+Mom said,

 A couple things there.
-The first thing I want to notice is there’s a little bit of what-if coming from Mom, right?
+The first thing I want to notice is there’s a little bit of what-if coming from Mom.
 What if she’s scared again?
-Okay, she’s seeing it, but she’s like, “What if this is the end?
+Okay, she’s seeing it, but she’s asking, “What if this is the end?
 Oh my gosh.”
-Then, the kid is like, “What if I can’t because my wrist was hurt because I haven’t don’t it for a week?”
+Then, the kid is saying, “What if I can’t because my wrist was hurt because I haven’t done it for a week?”
 We don’t know until we try, right?

 What If It Goes Fine?

 Why don’t we just go ahead and assume it’ll be fine?
-You know, like my little eight-year-old, let’s assume the coach is going to be like, “No problem, hun.
+Like my little eight-year-old, let’s assume the coach is going to sat, “No problem, hun.
 I’ll give you a spot.”
 Great.
 Assume that.
-Why not, right?
+Why not?
 Because if we don’t know the future, we’re really technically making up stories in our mind anyway.
-The story we typically make up as humans is like, “It’s going to be awful.”
-So why don’t we just go, “It’s going to be great.
+The story we typically make up as humans is that it’s going to be awful.
+So why don’t we just go, “It’s going to be great!
 I’m going to get back on that hand and keep cruising forward”?

-You go, and start at something a little easier than you probably need to just in case, because it’s always good to get started off feeling confident and then moving from there instead of like, “Oh no. I was doing this last week and now this feels scary,” just start back a step, try it out.
+You go and start at something a little easier than you probably need to just in case, because it’s always good to get started off feeling confident and then moving from there instead of thinking, “Oh no. I was doing this last week and now this feels scary,” just start back a step and try it out.

 Communicate with Your Brain

-The best way to communicate with your brain is just to follow the two-balk rule.
-If you balk twice, meaning you freeze up or you don’t go for it, then your brain is sending you a clear message, “I don’t feel ready it, so I need it to be a little easier.”
-It doesn’t mean like you are … like, “It’s over.
-The fear is back.
-Everything’s out the window.”
+The best way to communicate with your brain is to follow the two-balk rule.
+If you balk twice, meaning you freeze up or you don’t go for it, then your brain is sending you a clear message – “I don’t feel ready it, so I need it to be a little easier.”
+It doesn’t mea it’s over.
+If the fear is back, not everything is out the window.
 It just means you need to back it up a step and build confidence.

 Don’t Assume it’s Going to be Awful

-The two points I want you guys to get is don’t assume it’s going to be awful.
+Don’t assume it’s going to be awful.
 What if it goes well?
 You know, what if it was great?
 What if she got back up and it was amazing and her confidence came right back?
-And if it doesn’t, then you focus on the controllables.
+And if it doesn’t, then you focus on what’s controllable.
 I was thinking about my grandpa Jack, wise ol’ grandpa Jack who used to say, “The secret to life … ”

-He told me this when I was like eight years old.
+He told me this when I was around eight years old.
 He said, “Rebecca, the secret to life is don’t worry about anything you don’t have control over.”
-That, I mean, it really is the secret to fear, the secret to confidence, is the secret to feeling happier in general is that if you don’t have control over it, then don’t worry about it.
+That really is the secret to fear, the secret to confidence, and is the secret to feeling happier in general.
+If you don’t have control over it, then don’t worry about it.
 There’s nothing you can do, right?